 When we allow ourselves to use our Innocent Eye and not rely on experts weaving invisible suits, we get the joy of using our own judgement and discovering our own aesthetic preferences.

 We don’t depend on interpreters to tell us what foods we like to taste or which books we like to read, although we might appreciate recommendations.

 Do you feel visually moved by the machine spilling blank pieces of computer paper from above?
 If you do, great.
 If you don’t, that doesn’t make you dumb.

-And if a supposed artwork is stupid to you, you can say so with confidence, the same way you might say “I don’t like anchovies” or “I can’t stand Orlando Bloom’s acting outside of Lord of the Rings”.
+And if a supposed artwork is stupid to you, you can say so with confidence.
+You can say it the same way you might declare “I don’t like anchovies” or “I can’t stand Orlando Bloom’s acting outside of Lord of the Rings”.